-Up until last week I may have been the only Flamenco guitarist in the world with a degree from Berklee.
-Now I get to share that distinction with Paco De Lucia, who was presented with an honorary doctor of music degree from Berklee College of Music in Boston on May 8th.
+Up until last week, I may have been the only Flamenco guitarist in the world with a degree from Berklee.
+Now I get to share that distinction with Paco De Lucia, who was presented with an honorary Doctor of Music degree from Berklee College of Music in Boston on May 8, 2010.
 See how I made that about me?

 Both comments and pings are currently closed.